 Human Nature, Human Experience

 But there is much more to it than that.
 In Jesus, God unites himself to an entire human nature.
 He fully enters into human experience, with all its peaks and valleys.
 And a part of that human experience, with more than its share of peaks and valleys, is family.

-All things created by God are good, with human beings and human life very good according to Genesis chapter 1.
+All things created by God are good.
+Human beings and human life are very good according to Genesis chapter 1.
 Yet in assuming a human body, the Divine Word elevated its dignity, sanctifying it, and ennobling it.
 In accepting baptism from his cousin John, Jesus sanctifies water and, in baptism, makes it an instrument of his sanctifying power.
 In entering into family life, Jesus does the same.
 The family, up til now naturally good, becomes an instrument of sanctification and growth in holiness.

 As a teen, I thought a serious pursuit of holiness required opting out of marriage to enter a monastery.
 Holiness was about lots of quiet prayer and apostolic work.
-Noisy family life was a distraction to all this.
-The role of married folks was limited to getting to Mass & the sacraments, obeying the 10 commandments, and getting into heaven after a stay in Purgatory.
+Noisy family life was a distraction from this.
+The role of married folks was limited to frequenting the sacraments, obeying the Ten Commandments, and getting into heaven after a lengthy stay in Purgatory.

 The word seminary means “seedbed.”
-It is a greenhouse where, in a sheltered environment, vocations can develop till they can not just survive in the real world, but bear fruit there.
+It is a greenhouse where, in a sheltered environment, vocations can develop till they can not just survive in the real world, but actually thrive and bear fruit there.

 The family is the original seminary.
 In its soil is sown the call to share in Christ’s holiness and mission.
 Ironically, tending to the seedlings causes the parent/gardeners to grow as well.
 So family, in God’s plan, is a community where everyone has growing to do.
 Maybe that’s why Col 3 talks so much about forgiveness and forebearance!